JuliMuehl/tinyboxes/README.md

 cmake -B build
 make -C build
 ```
-You can run the demos using e.g.
+You can run the demo using
 ```bash
 build/demos/WreckingBallDemo
 ```

 Press Space to pause/unpause the demo simulations.
 Use arrow keys and mouse to navigate the camera.